SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. Commit your changes.

-1. Navigate to *Actions* and see the first run of your default .NET CI pipeline.
+1. Go to the *Actions* tab, and see the first run of your default .NET CI pipeline.

-   This will perform:
+   The following will be performed:

    1. Compilation
    1. Unit testing

 > [!NOTE]